stevenzdg988/stevenzdg988/README.md

 <h3> 🐼 &nbsp; 一点介绍:D </h3>

 - 📘 &nbsp; Pay attention to the new technology of software development solutions and hacker technology.
-- 👨‍🎓 &nbsp; Learning Computer Science and Mathematics and Translating for Open source community Linux China in spare time.
+- 👨‍🎓 &nbsp; Learning Computer Science and Mathematics and Translating for Open Source Community Linux China in spare time.
 - 💼 &nbsp; Served as a computer course teaching job in a school.
 - 👨‍💻 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
 - ✍️ &nbsp; Pursue Git and Blog writing as a hobby/side business.